 Introduction to Coupling in Software Engineering

-Coupling in Software Engineering is a part of Software Requirement Specification (SRS) documentation that is used to define the factors of dependency and independence of each module of the software with other modules.
-It is used as an indicator of interdependency amongst the modules, and the lower the coupling value will be, the higher the quality of the software will be.
+Coupling in Software Engineering is a part of Software Requirement Specification (SRS) documentation.
+It defines the factors of dependency and independence of each software module with other modules.
+It serves as an indicator of interdependency among the modules.
+The lower the coupling value will be, the higher the quality of the software will be.
 The name coupling is applied for this process, as it is typically deliberated between two modules at a time.
-The first step taken in the coupling process is to evaluate the association between the two modules and to define the functionally dependent areas in the modules.
+The first step in the coupling process is to evaluate the association between the two modules and define the functionally dependent areas in the modules.

 Types of Coupling

-Coupling between any two modules is identified from the number and types of resources that the modules share with other modules.
-This resource can be a functional behavior, a common interface, a common field in a user interface, the data picked from a field and shared between two modules, a transaction shared between two modules, etc. Based on these possible dependencies, the coupling in software engineering is classified into six different types of coupling.
-And, they are
+Coupling between any two modules is identifiable from the number and types of resources the modules share with other modules.
+This resource can be a functional behavior, a common interface, a common field in a user interface, the data picked from a field and shared between two modules, a transaction shared between two modules, etc. Based on these possible dependencies, the coupling in software engineering is classified into six different types:

 - Common Coupling